 Welcome to the Firmament

-The Incorporated Territories are made up of 12 systems that stretch out like arms from the Foundation.
+The Incorporated Territories are made up of about a dozen systems that stretch out like arms from the Foundation.
 These are the systems that were settled during the initial boom of interstellar colonisation that came with the invention of the spike drive.
 When the Tau Ultimatum was broadcast throughout the Firmament, they were brought under the Foundation’s wing.
 However, they still retain a significant degree of autonomy.
-Less central power and surveillance means it’s easier for corporations to do whatever they want.
-Play here for cyberpunk and corporate intrigue.
+In practice, though, less central power just means that it’s easier for the megacorporations to do whatever they want.

-The Rim makes up the far reaches of inhabited space: 8 lonely colonies far from “civilised” worlds.
+The Rim makes up the far reaches of inhabited space: a handful of lonely colonies far from “civilised” worlds.
 As more of the attractive systems were colonised, settlers had to go further and further out to find suitable colonies.
 They are far enough away from the Foundation that they were able to remain independent, but this independence comes at a cost.
 The Rim is the poorest and least technologically advanced part of the Firmament.
-Play here for Firefly-style space western adventures.

 About the Setting

 Disconnected diaspora.
 Faster-than-light travel exists, but it can’t cross the galaxy in an instant.
 A voyage between two colonies separated by many parsecs can still take weeks or even months to complete.
 This means that interstellar travel is still a significant endeavour.
 Individual systems need to be relatively self-contained and self-sufficient, as interstellar transportation of bulk goods like food or raw materials is not feasible.

 We’re alone.
 There are no alien species; at least, none you’d care to speak to.
 Many of the worlds settled by mankind have native biospheres - whether miscible with humanity or not.
 These might be anything from microbes to vibrant flora and fauna.
 However, no sapient alien life has ever been discovered.